yekhanfir/LLM-Powered-Chatbot/README.md

 # LLM Powered Chatbot Web App Documentation

-This repository contains the code for a chatbot powered by the Llama large language model.
+This repository contains the code for a chatbot powered by the Llama large language model, but you can choose any open-source source LLM, and specialize it to your data, conversational style, etc ...

 # Functionality